jmrlibrary/staff-portal/guide/withdrawing-materials.md

 ## Basic User

 For a Basic User, the interface looks like this.
-(If your interface does not have _at least_ these features, please contact the website administrator.)
+(If your interface does not have _at least_ these features, it means that you do not have Basic User permissions, and need to request those permissions.)

 ![image](https://user-images.githubusercontent.com/39073287/113335536-127fb680-92f3-11eb-873e-b0b44b3b9f13.png)